nodeshift/nodejs-reference-architecture/docs/development/protecting-code.md

 and `obfuscation` is typically used instead.

 Only source code that is available to customers or end users needs to be protected.
-Front end JavaScript is almost always avialable to end users and while less common, back end JavaScript may be available to customers when it is included in products that are sold to and run by customers.
+Front-end JavaScript is almost always available to end users and while less common, back-end JavaScript may be available to customers when it is included in products that are sold to and run by customers.